USEPA/epanet-manual/docs/input_keywords.rst

 **Definitions:**

   UNITS
-    sets the units in which flow rates are expressed where:
+    Sets the units in which flow rates are expressed where:

     | **CFS** = cubic feet per second
     | **GPM** = gallons per minute